Do Nothing 'Til You Hear from Me (radio programme)

-Do Nothing 'Til You Hear From Me is a six-part BBC Radio 4 sitcom originally broadcast in 2004, written by British comic actor and writer Marcus Powell based on his Roy Diamond character.
-In the radio version, produced by Carol Smith, the cantankerous Jamaican stand-up comedian played by Powell was transformed into an equally cantankerous trombone player, Roy Walcott, played by Ram John Holder (of Desmond's and Porkpie fame).
-The supporting cast included Sam Kelly (Porridge) George Layton, Yvonne Brewster, Caroline Lee Johnson (Chef!) and Marcus himself playing Roy's long-suffering son-in-law Victor.
+Do Nothing 'Til You Hear From Me was BBC Radio 4 sitcom originally broadcast in 2003 and 2005 in two series, written Marcus Powell and John Byrne.
+The series took Powell's cantankerous Jamaican stand-up comedian Roy Diamond and transformed him into an equally cantankerous trombone player, Roy Walcott, played by Ram John Holder (series 1) and Don Warrington (series 2).
+The supporting cast included Sam Kelly, George Layton, Yvonne Brewster, Caroline Lee Johnson and Powell himself playing Roy's long-suffering son-in-law Victor.

 Guest stars included Gerald Harper, Melvyn Hayes and Gemma Craven.
-The show was recorded at London's Drill Hall complete with live trombonist, and was co-written with The Stage′s Agony Uncle, John Byrne.
+The show was recorded at London's Drill Hall complete with live trombonist.
+It was produced by Carol Smith.